bobbyjoe91/GO-CLI/README.md

 ```
 ruby GO-CLI.rb filename.extension
 ```
 GO-CLI is able to open any document file extensions.
-There is a format that you have to follow so GO-CLi can recognize your input.
+There is a format of file input that you have to follow so GO-CLi can recognize your input.
 ```
 n user_row user_column m
 driver_row_1 driver_column_1